kellen/skryim-nonaggression/README.md

 For people who think Skyrim is too scary; a SkyProc patcher which makes all NPCs cowardly and unaggressive.

+Having a "no monsters" version would potentially be better, but this was easier.

 This patch works, but is barely tested.

 ## Prerequisites